 Most addictive drugs can be classified as either a stimulant or a depressant.
 These groups interact differently with the central nervous system, often throwing off the chemical balance of the body and brain.
-Stimulants react by speeding up every aspect of the body and brain controlled by the central nervous system, while depressants do the opposite; slowing down bodily functions and cognitive processes.
-Individuals who abuse these drugs may become addicted to a drug in one category or the other, or may fall into a cycle of abuse that involves the constant use of both drug types in an attempt to achieve balance and feel normal.
+Stimulants react by speeding up every aspect of the body and brain, which are controlled by the central nervous system.
+Conversely, depressants do the opposite; slowing down bodily functions and cognitive processes.
+Individuals who abuse these drugs may become addicted to a drug in one category or the other.
+Alternatively, they may fall into a cycle of abuse that involves the constant use of both drug types in an attempt to achieve balance and feel normal.

 Depressant drugs include alcohol, prescription drugs, and illegal street drugs.
 While alcohol and heroin may seem as if they are very different from each other, they work in similar ways within the body, inhibiting the function of the central nervous system by slowing down the heart, breathing, and digestion.
 Users may take these drugs to feel relaxed, euphoric, and induce sleep.
 Using one of these depressants can often escalate to the use of a more potent form.
 For example, many users who develop an addiction to opioid pain relievers escalate their use to heroin once they build a tolerance or are no longer able to obtain a prescription.
 Depressant overdose can cause the user to stop breathing, resulting in death.